This post is part of a series of inspirational short essays exploring the who, what, when, where and how of cycle touring and bikepacking.

 Most short trips, particularly first short trips, generally seem to take place when the weather is nice.
 Not too hot, not too cold, not too wet or windy, and with sufficient daylight hours to get the requisite miles done before dark.

-(Photo courtesy of Peter Gostelow.)
+Header photo courtesy of Peter Gostelow.

 This is a modified excerpt from my beginners’ introduction to cycle touring and bikepacking.